THOMASELOVE/500-classes-2025/class05/README.md

 ## Announcements

 1. The `rhc` example (our final big R example) is now available on [the Examples page](https://thomaselove.github.io/500-examples/#the-rhc-example).
 We will discuss this example in some detail in Class 07.
-2. I will share a few quick things about the first drafts of the Project Proposals today (they were due at 9 AM) if we can.
+2. I will share a few quick things about the first drafts of the Project Proposals today (they were due at 9 AM) if I can.
 You'll be talking about your proposal (instead of me) after you submit the second draft.

 ## Reminders